MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Collected when PowerPoint opens presentations.
 It contains the information needed to be able to properly investigate and diagnose issues that happen through the end stages of the open process.

-Microsoft uses this data to ensure the feature is working as expected and there is no degradation to opening presentations.
+Microsoft uses this data to ensure the feature is working as expected and there's no degradation to opening presentations.

 The following fields are collected: